markokosir/store1arrays/README.md

 Store 1 - Arrays
 =================

-This is a compilation of a store programs I wrote for academic purposes in 3 different ways or better said data structures from scratch.
+This is a compilation of a store programs I wrote for academic purposes using three different data structures from scratch.
 Store 1 is implemented using arrays.
 When the program starts it allocates memory on heap and gives 100 possibly entries of products.

 Files included: